 Dr. Kerkay is a Diplomate of the American Board of Clinical Chemistry and is certified as a clinical chemist by the National Registry in Clinical Chemistry, as a Specialist in Chemistry (SC) by the American Society of Clinical Pathologists, and as a Professional Chemist by the National Certification Commission in Chemistry and Chemical Engineering.

 Dr. Kerkay has been listed in American Men and Women of Science; Hungarians in America; Men of Achievement; Notable Americans; and Who’s Who in the Midwest.
 He has been a consulting clinical chemist/laboratory director to Analytical Laboratories of Ohio, Cleveland Clinic, Clinical Health Laboratories, Professional Clinical Laboratories, SDS Biotech Corporation, SmithKline Clinical Laboratories, and St. Luke’s Hospital.
-Dr. Kerkay also is an inspector of drug abuse testing laboratories for the College of American Pathologists/American Association for Clinical Chemistry.
+Dr. Kerkay also is an inspector of drug abuse testing laboratories for the College of American Pathologists/ Association for Diagnostics & Laboratory Medicine (formerly AACC).